vanakenm/blog-11ty/src/posts/2022-08-25-try-dont-talk.md

 ## Story

 Software development is full of uncertainties.
-Most teams I've been part of generally start development with little known facts and a lot of unknown ones - both on the business and on the technical side, from what we should exactly deliver to how we should do it.
+Most teams I've been part of generally start development with little-known facts and a lot of unknown ones - both on the business and on the technical side, from what we should exactly deliver to how we should do it.

 The summary of that is: "We can't do X yet, we need to talk about it before"